microsoft/minecraft-samples/addon_starter/README.md

 This sample demonstrates everything you need to have an add-on in Minecraft.
 There are three versions and progressions:

 * `start` is a foundational starter project.
-It comes with a gulp-based workflow tool
+It comes with a justjs-based workflow tool
 * `1_hello_world` is a basic entity that will show you that your add-on is working.
 It comes a mob that overrides the default cow in Minecraft
 * `2_entities` adds a set of entities (from the MCLive2022 add-on pack to the add-on)
 * `complete` adds more functionality and scripts to the add-on